Lac La Croix Pony: History

-The Lac La Croix breed developed in the Great Lakes transboundary region of southern Canada and the northern United States.
+The Ojibwe Horse breed developed in the Great Lakes transboundary region of southern Canada and the northern United States.
 The original pony was a multi-purpose working animal, of particular importance to the Ojibwe people in the winter.
 The breed was ridden along trap lines, pulled loads of ice and wood, and hauled sleighs.
 At the end of the winter, people herded some of the ponies over lake ice to an isolated location called "Pony Island" to keep them safe during foaling and breeding season.
 There they were allowed to run loose in a semi-feral condition until the following winter.
 Others freely crossed the border between Ontario and Minnesota.

 By 1900, the ponies were relatively plentiful, with an estimated population of a few thousand, found in many of the First Nation reserves in the area.
 The horse population declined during the 20th century for many reasons.
 In the early 20th century, indigenous people were prohibited by the government from leaving their Reserves without a permit, and so taking away their horses further limited their movement.
 Lack of transportation also reduced their land base, allowing settlement by whites.
 Some horses taken away from the Ojibwe people were rendered into glue and horsemeat.
 When Quetico Provincial Park was created in 1913, many Indigenous people—and presumably their horses—were forcibly removed.
 Free-roaming horses were particularly at risk, as they did not have caretakers watching over them.
 Later in the century, mechanization played a role as motor vehicles, including the snowmobile, replaced the horse.